A Little Exercise Can Lead to More Healthy Behaviors

-In his new book, Healthy at Last, Brooklyn Borough President Eric Adams explains how he was able to reverse his prediabetes diagnosis by increasing his amount of weekly exercise and switching to a diet consisting of mostly whole foods and plant-based ingredients.
+In his book, Healthy at Last, Brooklyn Borough President and New York City Mayoral nominee Eric Adams explains how he was able to reverse his prediabetes diagnosis by increasing his amount of weekly exercise and switching to a diet consisting of mostly whole foods and plant-based ingredients.
 Adams emphasizes that diet and exercise are two sides of the same coin, and that being physically active can impact other areas of your life and increase your likelihood of adopting additional healthy behaviors.

 But how much exercise do you need to reduce your risk of developing chronic diseases?

 According to the Physical Activity Guidelines for Americans, adults should get between 150-300 minutes of moderate physical activity each week.
 Adams, a busy man himself, suggests fitting in bouts of exercise throughout the day and taking any opportunity to get in extra steps or a quick workout.

 This Monday, use Eric Adams’s helpful suggestions from Healthy at Last to add some more physical activity into your weekly routine.

 Exercising doing your lunch hour not only adds to your daily step count, but it can also have positive effects on your energy and focus and help you reduce stress.

 It might seem like a small step, but taking the stairs is a simple way to strengthen your leg muscles, build better balance, and burn calories.
 Even if you’re no longer working in an office building, using the stairs in your house, apartment building, or local park can help you bolster your overall level of fitness.